Anytime Detection of Strategic Deviations in Multi-Agent Systems: Monitoring Repeated Normal-Form Games

 \section{Monitoring Repeated Normal-Form Games}

 In many multi-agent systems, agents repeatedly interact over time, producing sequences of actions and payoffs.
-A central question in these settings is whether observed behavior aligns with rational strategic play, formalized through equilibrium notions.
-In this section, we consider a repeated, finite game setting where, at each round, players choose actions and receive payoffs according to the game’s payoff structure.
+A central question in these settings is whether observed behavior aligns with rational strategic play.
+In this section, we take equilibrium as the benchmark of strategic behavior against which play is monitored.
+We consider a repeated, finite game setting where, at each round, players choose actions and receive payoffs according to the game's payoff structure.
 We assume that the joint action profile is drawn identically and independently from a fixed (possibly unknown) strategy at each round, enabling martingale and sequential inference techniques.